afroisalreadyinu/miniboss/README.md

 # miniboss

-miniboss is a Python application for locally running multiple dependent docker services, individually rebuilding and restarting them, and managing application state with lifecycle hooks.
+miniboss is a Python application for locally running a collection of interdependent docker services, individually rebuilding and restarting them, and managing application state with lifecycle hooks.
 Services definitions can be written in Python, allowing the use of programming logic instead of markup.

 ## Why not docker-compose?

 First and foremost, good old Python instead of YAML. `docker-compose` is in the school of yaml-as-service-description, which means that going beyond a static description of a service set necessitates templates, or some kind of scripting.
-One could as well use a full-blown programming language, while trying to keep simple things simple.
+One could just as well use a full-blown programming language, while trying to keep simple things simple.
 Another thing sorely missing in `docker-compose` is lifecycle hooks, i.e. a mechanism whereby scripts can be executed when the state of a container changes.
 Lifecycle hooks have been [requested](https://github.com/docker/compose/issues/1809)